credativ/plutono/devenv/README.md

 This folder contains useful scripts and configuration so you can:

-- Configure data sources in Grafana for development.
+- Configure data sources in Plutono for development.
 - Configure dashboards for development and test scenarios.
 - Create docker-compose file with databases and fake data.

 ## Install Docker

-Grafana uses [Docker](https://docker.com) to make the task of setting up databases a little easier.
+Plutono uses [Docker](https://docker.com) to make the task of setting up databases a little easier.
 If you do not have it already, make sure you [install Docker](https://docs.docker.com/docker-for-mac/install/) before proceeding to the next step.

 ## Developer dashboards and data sources